NathanDuran/Switchboard-Corpus/README.md

 ### Keys and values for the metadata dictionary
 - num_utterances = Total number of utterance in the full corpus.
 - max_utterance_len = Number of words in the longest utterance in the corpus.
+- mean_utterance_len = Average number of words in utterances.
+- num_dialogues = Total number of dialogues in the corpus.
 - max_dialogues_len = Number of utterances in the longest dialogue in the corpus.
+- mean_dialogues_len = Average number of utterances in dialogues.
 - word_freq = Dictionary with {word : frequency} pairs.
 - vocabulary = Full vocabulary - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
 - vocabulary_size = Number of words in the vocabulary.